JeremyKalfus/BetterQWERTY/README.md

 The karabiner version swaps "**P**" and "**;**" AS WELL AS "**caps lock**" and "**delete**".

 Both versions will improve your overall typing speed.
+For indivivual instructions, see either in the macOS file.

 [^1]: OBVIOUSLY if you're coding in Java then this may not apply.
 But, NEWSFLASH, the majority of the FREAKING WORLD POPULATION that has TOUCHED A KEYBOARD are NOT Java developers.